How to Dispute an ARV on Your Sweepstakes Taxes

 Are You Paying Too Much Tax on Your Prize Winnings?

-There are several good reasons why an ARV might be higher than the FMV.
+There are several good reasons why an ARV might be higher.
 For example, months may pass between the time when the sponsor writes the rules and the time that you actually receive your prize, and the value may have dropped in the meantime.
 Or the sponsor may use a more expensive vendor for the prize, where you can find the same model cheaper with some price matching.

 This means that researching your prizes' FMVs and disputing any big differences on your taxes can save you a significant amount of money.
 Here's how to do it.